Faisceaux caract\`eres sur les espaces de lacets d'alg\`ebres de Lie

 We establish several foundational results regarding the Grothendieck-Springer affine fibration.
-More precisely, we prove some constructibility results on the affine Grothendieck-Springer sheaf and its coinvariants, enrich it with a group of symmetries, analog to the situation of Hitchin fibration, prove some perversity statements once we take some derived coinvariants and construct some specialization morphisms for the homology of affine Springer fibers.
+More precisely, we prove some constructibility results on the affine Grothendieck-Springer sheaf and its coinvariants, enrich it with a group of symmetries, analog to the situation of Hitchin fibration, prove some perversity statements once we take some derived coinvariants and construct some specialization morphisms for the homology of affine Springer fibers. \footnote{2020 Mathematics Subject Classification.
+Primary 14F06.
+Secondary 14L40, 22E50, 22E57, 22E67.} \footnote{Keywords.
+Affine Springer fiber, affine grassmannian, character sheaves, loop groups, perverse sheaves, derived coinvariants, homotopy lemma, Hitchin fibration, Grothendieck-Springer fibration.}